meatball133/crystal/exercises/concept/library-of-luton/.docs/instructions.md

 ## 2. Get authors initials

 The library has a lot of books and they are all written by different authors.
-Often are authors referred to by their initials and therefore has the library requested a system that gives the initials of the author, by inputting the authors first name and last name.
+Often are authors referred to by their initials and therefore the library requested a system that gives the initials of the author, by inputting the author's first name and last name.
 The initials should be formatted as such: `{first_letter_of_first_name}.{first_letter_of_last_name}`

-Implement the `Library.initials` method that takes two arguments `first_name` and `last_name` which holds the first name and last name of the author.
+Implement the `Library.initials` method that takes two arguments `first_name` and `last_name` which hold the first name and last name of the author.
 The method should return the initials of the author.

 ```Crystal